ahmadsolehin/-complete-Sass-workflow-and-dev-server-and-environment/README.md

 # Sass Starter Pack
-build the "Sass Starter Pack" which is a complete Sass workflow and dev server and environment using Gulp
+<li>build the "Sass Starter Pack" which is a complete Sass workflow and dev server and environment using Gulp</li>

 the Gulp-Sass plugin and BrowserSync.
 Then well mess with it a little bit and create a simple little project.
 Feel free to use this starter pack in future Sass projects